-[REDACTED] ("Plaintiff"), by and through its undersigned counsel, hereby files this Complaint for copyright infringement under the Copyright Act, design patent infringement under the Patent Act, trademark infringement under the Lanham Act, offering for sale and selling counterfeit goods in violation of Plaintiff's exclusive rights, violation of the Illinois Deceptive Trade Practices Act, and civil conspiracy against the Partnerships and Unincorporated Associations Identified in Schedule "A" ("Defendants").
-In support hereof, Plaintiff, states as follows:
+BR, Inc. ("Plaintiff"), by and through its undersigned counsel, hereby files this Complaint for trademark infringement under the Lanham Act, offering for sale and selling counterfeit goods in violation of Plaintiff's exclusive rights, violations of the Illinois Uniform Deceptive Trade Practices Act, and civil conspiracy against the Partnerships and Unincorporated Associations Identified in Schedule "A" (together, "Defendants").
+In support hereof, Plaintiff states as follows: